nteract/semiotic/CONTRIBUTING.md

 TODO and Notes:
 - Which repo is providing the source for [semiotic.nteract.io]?
 - The semiotic repo refers to gh-pages.
 Are we using that?
 Looking at the repo setting gh-pages is disabled.
-(Next step: Remove gh-pages deploy scripts.
+Added a Vercel project for semiotic under the vercel nteract org (Next step: Remove gh-pages deploy scripts.
-  We can leave any gh-page build scripts if they are needed.)
+  We can leave any gh-page build scripts if they are needed.
+Update build script for dev docs using parcel and add to vercel dev doc builds for PRs.)
 - Most nteract docs use vercel/now for deployment.
 Is this being used for semiotic-docs?
   No. semiotic-docs is building to GH Pages https://nteract.github.io/semiotic-docs/ Assuming that there is a redirect in our domain provider config to semiotic.nteract.io.